Steve Tensi: Professional career

 Comments by football scouts on Tensi late in his career noted his excellent size (at 6'5", he was one of the tallest pro quarterbacks of his day) but gave him mixed reviews in other areas.
 One scout said, "Tensi has excellent size for a quarterback.
 He's tall enough to throw over defensive linemen from the pocket.
 He can set up shorter than most quarterbacks due to his height.
 He has a very strong arm and can throw long and he also has good accuracy on short routes.
 He can beat you with the bomb if his protection holds up, but he is not a good scrambler."
 Another scout said, "Tensi is just fair.
 He's a big tall guy who can throw the ball but he doesn't have the peripheral vision which allows you to look and pick things out.
 Other quarterbacks have better clarity of vision as far as seeing people in the secondary."

+After his playing career, Tensi remained in football as a coach for a few years.
+He served as a quarterbacks coach for the Wichita State University Shockers for two seasons.
+He then worked as receivers coach for the 1974 Chicago Fire of the World Football League.

-Post-playing career
+Professional career statistics

+Personal life

-Tensi worked as receivers coach for the 1974 Chicago Fire of the World Football League.
-He later joined his father-in-law in the construction business in Miami and later moved to a small town in North Carolina.
-He is married to his college sweetheart Barbara Jean, who he met at freshman orientation at Florida State.
+Tensi was born on December 8, 1942, in Cheviot, Ohio.
+He married his college sweetheart Barbara Jean, whom he had met at freshman orientation at Florida State.
+He later joined his father-in-law in the construction business in Miami and subsequently moved to a small town in North Carolina.

+He died in Boone, North Carolina, on March 15, 2024, at the age of 81.